 TGax Editor: Change the paragraph below of this subclause as follows (#CID 25089, 25090):

-An AP shall not set any subfields of the Common Info field of a Trigger frame to a value that is not supported by all the recipient non-AP STAs of the Trigger frame and the AP.

-The AP shall set the UL Length subfield of a Trigger frame to the value given by Equation (27-11) with m = 2.
+(#25089, 25090)The AP shall set the UL Length subfield of a Trigger frame to the value given by Equation (27-11) with m = 2.

 If an AP transmits a Trigger frame that allocates an RU that spans the entire HE TB PPDU bandwidth and assigns the RU to more than one non-AP STA (i.e., for UL MU-MIMO) and with the GI And HE-LTF Type subfield of the Common Info field set to indicate either 2x HE-LTF + 1.6 μs GI or 4x HE-LTF + 3.2 μs GI, the AP may set the MU-MIMO HE-LTF Mode subfield in the Common Info field of the Trigger frame to indicate either HE single stream pilot HE-LTF mode or HE masked HE-LTF sequence mode.
 Otherwise, the AP shall set the MU-MIMO HE-LTF Mode subfield in the Common Info field to indicate HE single stream pilot HE-LTF mode.